 Fellowship in Prenatal Diagnosis and Fetal Therapy

-In the 1- or 2-year CFDT fellowship, you will gain broad experience in the clinical arena and academically.
+In the 2-year fellowship in prenatal diagnosis or fetal therapy, you will gain broad experience in the clinical arena and academically.
 The field of fetal diagnosis and therapy is constantly evolving and you will learn from physicians on the cutting-edge of new treatments and surgical techniques, using the most comprehensive diagnostic tools available.

 As a fellow, you will help evaluate and manage a wide variety of fetal malformations and genetic syndromes, learn fetal surgical techniques and participate in research that will change the course of fetal therapy for years to come.

 - Expanding your understanding of the use of fetal echocardiography, ultrafast fetal MRI and high resolution ultrasound in the evaluation of various fetal malformations and syndromes.

 - Participating in fetal interventions including open fetal surgery, ex utero intrapartum therapy (EXIT) deliveries, percutaneous fetal shunt placement, fetoscopic tracheal occlusion for congenital diaphragmatic hernia, and fetoscopic treatment of twin-twin transfusion syndrome (TTTS) and twin reversed arterial perfusion (TRAP) sequence.

 - This is a fully funded position, including benefits.

 - Completion of recognized OB-GYN residency program

 - Completion of fellowship in maternal-fetal medicine or clinical genetics